 From Mareeba, it’s only 30-minutes’ drive to the rainforest village of Kuranda whose hippie past has paved the way for today’s artisans, creators and markets for you to explore.

-Kuranda’s most famous attraction is undoubtedly its two outdoor markets – the Kuranda Original Rainforest Markets and the Heritage Markets – where you’ll find handmade clothing jewellery, wood carvings, leatherwork, ceramics, gemstones and Indigenous art.
+Kuranda’s most famous attraction is undoubtedly its two markets – the Kuranda Original Rainforest Markets and the Heritage Markets – where you’ll find handmade clothing jewellery, wood carvings, leatherwork, ceramics, gemstones and Indigenous art.

 If you’re short on time for the full paddock-to-plate experience on the Tablelands, the markets also happen to be a one-stop-shop for the likes of macadamias, coffee and fruit.

 History buffs needn’t rule out the Tablelands as a destination just for gourmands – beyond its farm gates there’s history to explore.